Russian bombardment of Ukraine’s second city intensifies as talks fail to yield breakthrough

 The State Department also authorized the departure of non-emergency staff from the U.S. Embassy in Moscow.
 And it said it was beginning the process of expelling 12 intelligence operatives from the Russian mission in New York who it said “have abused their privileges of residency in the U.S. by engaging in espionage activities that are adverse to our national security.”

 Officials said the expulsions were not directly related to events in Ukraine and had been in the works for several months, but they underscored the heightened U.S.-Russia tensions.
-Russia’s U.N. ambassador, Vassily Nebenzia, called the expulsions a “hostile” act and a violation of Washington’s commitments as a host of the United Nations headquarters.
+Russia’s U.N. ambassador, Vassily Nebenzia, called the expulsions a “hostile” act and a violation of Washington’s commitments as a host of the U.N. headquarters.
 He said Russia would respond.

-Meanwhile, President Biden, asked by reporters Monday as he left a White House event whether Americans should be worried about the possibility of nuclear war, responded briskly, “No.” U.S. officials said there had been no change in the U.S. nuclear posture after a Kremlin announcement Sunday that Russian nuclear forces had been placed on alert.
+In Washington, President Biden, asked by reporters Monday as he left a White House event whether Americans should be worried about the possibility of nuclear war, responded briskly, “No.” U.S. officials said there had been no change in the U.S. nuclear posture after a Kremlin announcement Sunday that Russian nuclear forces had been placed on alert.
 Pentagon spokesman John Kirby said that officials were “reviewing and analyzing” the situation but that Defense Secretary Lloyd Austin “is comfortable with the strategic deterrence posture of the United States.”

 The value of the ruble fell nearly 30 percent early Monday after several nations, including the United States, moved over the weekend to block the Kremlin’s access to its sizable foreign currency reserves in the West and cut off some Russian banks from the SWIFT financial messaging system.
 Scattered antiwar protests continued in Russia, and lines formed at some banks and cash machines as Russians sought to withdraw their money.